mlua-rs/mlua/README.md

 ### Feature flags

-`mlua` uses feature flags to reduce the amount of depenendies, compiled code and allow to choose only required set of features.
+`mlua` uses feature flags to reduce the amount of dependencies, compiled code and allow to choose only required set of features.
 Below is a list of the available feature flags.
 By default `mlua` does not enable any features.

 * `lua54`: activate Lua [5.4] support